Tread carefully to avoid damage to the rocky chalk shore especially on the lower shore where the chalk is most fragile

 Always put rocks and seaweed back the way they were – there are animals underneath which need them for shelter.

-Shellfish should be collected by hand only (not mechanical means) and without breaking the chalk rocks (Local Sea Fisheries bylaws allow for the collection of periwinkle by hand only)
+Shellfish should be collected by hand only and without breaking the chalk rocks (Local IFCA bylaws allow for the collection of periwinkle by hand only)

-Take only enough for your own needs to ensure that many are left for other collectors and the species can still thrive
+Take only enough for your own needs – to a maximum of 5kg (half a normal size bucket) of periwinkles collected by one person per day – to ensure that many are left for other collectors and the species can still thrive.
+Other species should be left to flourish.

 Select only the larger shellfish to ensure that younger ones can continue to grow on and establish the next generation